-Given the ever-growing need for counselors in the state, the region, and the nation, this graduate certificate program must continue to prepare highly-skilled professionals in the coming years by moving to an off-campus location to accommodate building renovations.
-This certificate program offers critical program flexibility to candidates in Maryland to take courses that meet certification requirements.
-Its rigorous academic model to promote wellness, diversity, equity, advocacy, and social justice is sorely needed in the profession.
-JHU is highly regarded as having expertise in both research and practice and has demonstrated through its assessment structure that it continues to collect and analyze data effectively to improve the quality of the preparation of candidates.
-The graduate certificate program clearly meets important market demand and skilled professional needs in the state, region, and nation.
+Given the ever-growing need for school counselors and clinical mental health counselors in the state, the region, and the nation, this approved counseling program must continue to prepare highly-skilled professionals in the coming years by moving to an off-campus location to accommodate building renovations.
+This degree program has the highest enrollment in the state of Maryland, and its rigorous academic model to promote wellness, diversity, equity, advocacy, and social justice is sorely needed in the profession.
+JHU is highly regarded as having expertise in both research and practice and has demonstrated through its CACREP re-accreditation process that it continues to collect and analyze data effectively to improve the quality of the preparation of candidates.
+The Master of Science in Counseling degree program clearly meets important market demand and skilled professional needs in the state, region, and nation.

-E. Relevance to High-demand Programs at Historically Black Institutions (HBIs).

-1. Discuss the program's potential impact on the implementation or maintenance of high-demand programs at HBIs.
+- E. Relevance to High-demand Programs at Historically Black Institutions (HBIs). - 1.
+Discuss the program's potential impact on the implementation or maintenance of high-demand programs at HBIs.